-- Succession planning of the Board of Directors and Senior Management Employees; - Identifying and selecting candidates for appointment as Directors / Independent Directors based on certain laid down criteria: - Identifying potential individuals for appointment as Key Managerial Personnel and to other Senior Management positions; - Formulate and review from time to time the policy for selection and appointment of Directors, Key Managerial Personnel and Senior Management Employees and their remuneration: - Review the performance of the Board of Directors and Senior Management Employees based on certain criteria as approved by the Board.
+- Succession planning of the Board of Directors and Senior Management Employees; - Identifying and selecting candidates for appointment as Directors / Independent Directors based on certain laid down criteria;

+- Identifying potential individuals for appointment as Key Managerial Personnel and to other Senior Management positions; - Formulate and review from time to time the policy for selection and appointment of Directors, Key Managerial Personnel and Senior Management Employees and their remuneration; - Review the performance of the Board of Directors and Senior Management Employees based on certain criteria as approved by the Board.
 In reviewing the overall remuneration of the Board of Directors and Senior Management, the Committee ensures that the remuneration is reasonable and sufficient to attract, retain and motivate the best managerial talent, the relationship of remuneration to performance is clear and meets appropriate performance benchmarks and that the remuneration involves a balance between fixed and incentive pay reflecting short term and long term objectives of the Company.
 The Nomination & Remuneration policy is available at the website of the Company at www.ssflimited.com

-During the year under review, the Committee met One (1) time on 26.08.2021.
+During the year under review, the Committee met three (3) times on 20.07.2022, 10.08.2022, 14.11.2022.
 The necessary quorum was present at the meeting.

-The Composition of the Committee as on 31.03.2022 and the details of meetings attended by the Committee Members during the year under review are as follows:
+The Composition of the Committee as on 31.03.2023 and the details of meetings attended by the Committee Members during the year under review are as follows:

-Name Category Nature of Directorship No. of Meetings Held Attended 1 Mr. P. Sudhindran Chairman Non-Executive Independent 1 1 2 Mr. N. Rama Suresh Member Non-Executive Independent 1 1 3 Mrs. V. Krishna Kumari Member Non-Executive Non-Independent 1 - c) Stakeholders Relationship Committee
+Name Category Nature of Directorship No. of Meetings Held Attended 1 Mr. P. Sudhindran Chairman Non-Executive Independent 3 3 2 Mr. N. Rama Suresh Member Non-Executive Independent 3 3 3 Mrs. V. Krishna Kumari Member Non-Executive Non-Independent 3 1 c) Stakeholders Relationship Committee

-The Stakeholders Relationship Committee comprises of the following Directors as on 31.03.2022:
+The Stakeholders Relationship Committee comprises of the following Directors as on 31.03.2023:

-Name of the Member Designation Nature of Directorship 1 .
-Mr. N. Rama Suresh Chairman Independent Director 2 .
-Mr. V. Padmanabham Member Managing Director 3 .
+Name of the Member Designation Nature of Directorship 1.
+Mr. N. Rama Suresh Chairman Independent Director 2.
+Mr. V. Padmanabham Member Managing Director 3.
 Mrs. V. Krishna Kumari Member Non - Executive Director

-During the year, the Committee met One (1) time on: 11.02.2022
+During the year, the Committee met One (1) time on 14.11.2022

-Name of the Person Category No. of I Meetings
+Name of the Person Category No. of Meetings

 Held Attended

 1 Mr. N. Rama Suresh Chairman 1 1

 2 Mr. V. Padmanabham Member 1 1

-3 Mrs. Krishna Kumari Member 1 -
+3 Mrs. Krishna Kumari Member - -